Howard Park Bowls Club

 Wednesday evening: - 3 teams of mixed gender in the Whitchurch League.

-Thursday Afternoon: - 3 teams of mixed gender in the Stan Hardman League.
+Thursday Afternoon: - 3 teams of mixed gender in the Stan Hardiman League.

 Friday Evening: - 1 team of men’s rinks in the BDBA League.

-In all games played at home, except the Ladies League and the Stan Hardman League, where tea & biscuits are served, we provide a supper for the players, at a small charge of £2.50, for yourself and partner.
+Both home and away matches a small charge of £2.50 is made.
+For home evening matches we provide a supper for the players, and for the Ladies League and the Stan Hardiman Leagues, tea & biscuits only are served for yourself and partner.
 This is dealt with by a member of the team and is organized by the Team Manager on a strict rota basis.
 Again the etiquette at the end of the game is the same as in the Friendlies, i.e. offering your opponent a drink.

 Procedure for checking to see if you are playing is the same as in the Friendlies, i.e. check the notice boards, tick your name off as available or if you cannot play let your manager know immediately.
 Also, if you are included as a reserve please note you are expected to turn up.